 Advanced Placement®State policy permits.
 More information is available on the Texas Education Agency Advanced Placement webpage.

-Talent SearchThere is no in-state talent search program in Texas, but gifted students in TX can participate in regional and national talent search programs such as those offered by the University of Iowa Belin-Blank Center .
+Talent SearchGifted students in Texas can participate in regional and national talent search programs such as those offered by the University of Iowa Belin-Blank Center .
+The Baylor center for Gifted Education and Talent Development also offers Baylor TIP, a talent search program serving student in grades 4-12.

 Credit by examination/proficiency-based promotion